prabhat-021/Socket-Mysql-Learn/concept.md

 ## Optional Chaining with `textChannels?.length`

 The expression `textChannels?.length` checks if the `textChannels` array exists and has a non-zero length.
 The `?.` is the optional chaining operator, which ensures that the `length` property is only accessed if `textChannels` is not null or undefined.
 The result of this expression will be a boolean value.

+## Utility Function `cn` for Merging and Normalizing Class Names

+This code defines a utility function `cn` that merges and normalizes class names using `clsx` and then applies Tailwind CSS class names using `twMerge`.
+It's commonly used to simplify the process of combining and applying class names in React components.